Why mathematics is considered a universal language

 The universality of mathematical concepts

 The fundamental concepts of mathematics, such as numbers, functions, and sets, are universal and can be applied to various situations.
-The properties and rules governing these concepts remain valid, regardless of context or applications.
-This constancy reinforces the idea that mathematics are a language in their own right, capable of linking different fields of knowledge.
+The properties and rules governing these concepts remain valid, regardless of the context or applications.
+This constancy reinforces the idea that mathematics are a language in their own right, capable of connecting different fields of knowledge.

 A communication tool in the sciences

-In summary, the perception of mathematics as a universal language is founded on their precise structure, their ability to transcend cultural boundaries, and their effectiveness in describing complex realities.
+In summary, the perception of mathematics as a universal language is based on their precise structure, their ability to transcend cultural boundaries, and their effectiveness in describing complex realities.
 Whether for modeling physical phenomena or solving concrete problems, their use resonates on a global scale, proving that mathematics constitute a true bridge between different disciplines and cultures.